 In these situations, only one person can claim a child as a tax dependent, per federal regulations — meaning that one parent will reap the tax rewards, and the other will get no tax benefit.

-Claiming Children on Taxes: Who Can Legally Claim the Kids?
+Who Can Claim the Kids?

-If the terms of the divorce clearly identify a custodial parent (the parent who holds primary custody over the child), then that parent is legally entitled to claiming the children as dependents on their taxes if they also pass five qualifying child tests.
+If the terms of the divorce clearly identify a custodial parent — the parent who has primary custody of the child — that parent is legally entitled to claim the child as a dependent if the child passes some qualifying tests.

-Qualifying Child Tests for Claiming Dependents
+IRS Tests for Claiming Dependents

 - Residency: The child must have lived with you more than 50 percent of the year.

-Do Your Homework When Claiming Children on Taxes
+Do Your Tax Homework